cntrvsy/cntrvsy/README.md

-## Hey im a typescript/rust developer.
+## Hey im a full stack developer mostly using Typescript and Rust.

 - Svelte/kit, Tauri
-- you can reach me via my website...
+- you can and should reach me via my website...